ramottamado/ramottamado.github.io/_posts/2022-12-04-custom-logging-in-pyspark.md

 my_logger.info("Trying to write to database...")

 # WARN logging
-my_logger.info("Cannot find database 'boombox', will use 'default' instead.")
+my_logger.warn("Cannot find database 'boombox', will use 'default' instead.")

 # ERROR logging
 my_logger.error("This should not happen.")